kentstone84/StoneChain/CONTRIBUTING.md

-# Contributing to SimpleChain
+# Contributing to StoneChain

-First off, thanks for considering contributing! 🎉
+First off, thanks for considering contributing! 🪨

 ## The Golden Rule

 **No new dependencies.
 Ever.**

-SimpleChain's entire value proposition is zero dependencies.
+StoneChain's entire value proposition is zero dependencies.
 If your PR adds any external package, it will be rejected.
 Use Python stdlib only.

+Built like a rock means NO CRACKS.

 ## How to Contribute